HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 - A mechanism to gain access to 'unreleased' projects on the DataBrowser
 - A mechanism to gain access to 'unreleased' projects in the DataStore

-**Future considerations**: There will have cases in the future where a project will have more raw data and/or analysis data and/or matrix products to a project after it has been released.
+**Future considerations**: There will have cases in the future where a project will have more raw data and/or analysis data and/or matrix products added after the project has been released.
 The new data should bee inaccessible to the public until version-complete and validated, while all of the released metadata and data should remain released.
-This will likely trigger a new project-version (although a concepet not yet realized).
+This will likely trigger a new project-version (although a concept not yet realized).
 Therefore, the unreleased/released distinction should be at the _prroject-version_ level.
 Another option would be to put the unreleased/released distinction at the file level.

 ### Drawbacks and Limitations